kakaroto/Beyond20/docs/faq.md

 Ask your GM to create a new character if you don't already have one.

 In the character sheet tab, if it asks you how you want to create the character select "Edit Sheet directly".
-Alternatively, if you do not want to use a character sheet in Roll20, add the "hp" and "temp_hp" (these are case sensitive!) attributes to your character.
+Alternatively, if you do not want to use a character sheet in Roll20, add the "hp" and "hp_temp" (these are case sensitive!) attributes to your character.

 Set any value to these attributes (such as 0).
 A GM will need to link these attributes to your token bars by editing the token linked to the character.